 March isn't all about St Patrick and St David.
 Cornwall's patron saint is celebrated on 5 March, with events going on across the county to mark it.
-The most well-known is the parade across the dunes of Perranporth, while other towns will be having their own parades and fairs.
+The most well-know is the St Piran's Day parade across the dunes of Perranporth, while other towns have their own St Piran's Day parades, events and fairs.

-This picturesque Cornish town is the scene of a football match of a bygone era twice in March.
-Townsmen and Countrymen compete to get silver balls into goals 2km apart, with the scorer of the goal parading back to town amid much revelry.
+This picturesque Cornish town of St Columb is the scene of a football match of a bygone era, St Columb Hurling on 7 March.
+Townsmen and Countrymen compete to get silver balls into goals 2km apart, with the scorer of the goal paraded back to town amongst much revelry.
 One of those quaint traditions that's always guaranteed enjoyment.

-Royal Albert Memorial Museum & Art Gallery, Exeter, until 16 March
+Royal Albert Memorial Museum & Art Gallery, Exeter, 17 Feb-16 Mar

-A great idea to not only mark the Chinese New Year of the Pig, but take in all the nooks and crannies of Exeter's best museum, not matter what your age.
+The RAMM Chinese New Year Trail is a great idea to not only mark the year of the rat, but also take in all the nooks and crannies of Exeter's best museum, not matter what your age.
 Follow the trails you can get from reception and see what treasure you can find.

 MIDLANDS AND EASTERN ENGLAND

 As expected from one of the world's greatest universities, the Cambridge Science Festival includes plenty of intriguing and accessible events and workshops.
-There are some excellent free highlights including talks on Farming for Our Future, How Does Mood Affect Taste? and the kid-friendly Crash, Bang, Squelch!
-CHaOS at the Science Festival.
-Booking is essential.
+There are some excellent free highlights including meeting climate scientists and talks about the future of medicine, as well as the kid-friendly Magical Maths.

-Waveney Valley Canoe Club runs free taster sessions for those itching to dip their toes in the water.
-This Sunday night class is ideal timing if you want to get your river legs before summer.
+Waveney Valley Canoe Club runs free canoeing taster sessions for those itching to start paddling.
+These Sunday night classes ideal timing if you want to get your river legs before summer.
 All the equipment and tutoring is free, but advance booking is essential.

 NORTH OF ENGLAND